gastonstat/letter-of-rec/README.md

 # So you want me to write you a letter of recommendation ...

 You should know upfront that 99% of the time I decline writing letters of recommendation.
-My two main reasons for doing this are:
+My 2+1 main reasons for doing this are:

 1) :hourglass: __I don't have time__: I'm already too busy with my teaching responsibilities, and with my personal life outside academia.